NCCD- Frequently Asked Questions

 Isn't data on students with disability collected now?
 Why do we need to be involved in another data collection process at the national level?

-The Nationally Consistent Collection of Data on School Students with Disability (NCCD) is building an evidence base that will provide teachers, schools and sectors with more information and a better understanding at the national level about school students with disability in our schools; where they are; and the level of adjustment provided for them to participate in schooling on the same basis as other students.
+The NCCD is building an evidence base that will provide teachers, schools and sectors with more information and a better understanding at the national level about school students with disability in our schools; where they are; and the level of adjustment provided for them to participate in schooling on the same basis as other students.

-- legislative requirements and professional responsibility placed on schools under the DDA and the Standards
+- legislative requirements and professional responsibility placed on schools under the Disability Discrimination Act 1992 (DDA) and Disability Standards for Education 2005

 - the focus the model places on the level of adjustment that is provided to the student based on their functional needs, rather than disability type.
 Under the model, teachers and school staff use their professional, informed judgement to determine the level of adjustment students with disability receive, in the classroom and whole of school context, as well as the broad category of disability of the student.